 I wouldn't recommend meeting a stranger on the street and getting into his Land Cruiser to drive an hour outside of town at one million

-miles kilometers an hour, but it did make for one of the best days.
+miles kilometers per hour, but it did make for one of the best days.
 The Babinda Boulders was the perfect day adventure, especially since we had a fearless local showing us everything to do that was technically off limits.
 I know this because we ducked under a handful of "no swimming" / "dangerous" signs.

 Originally Marc and I were going to stay in one of the eight bed dorm rooms with the bachelor party.
 Best last minute discussion ever.
 To.
 Not.
 Stay.
 In.
 The.
 Dorm.
 Rooms.
 Eight guys sharing one bathroom and being dudes, I'll keep that a mystery.
 Marc and I stayed at the Pacific Hotel two blocks away.
 Great location, easy to get to Gilligan's for day and night activities, working air conditioning, a view, and it was quite.
 It was unbelievably hot in Cairns in December so air conditioning was a non-negotiable.
 However, we quickly became locals at, The Lillipad Cafe, the one restaurant without air conditioning.
 The portions were huge and we had a lot of mouths to feed.